mendja-al/learning-grid/README.md

 initGrid()

 Clears the canvas and draws a grid, making the canvas ready for drawing.
-Can be also used to clear the canvas and redraw the grid.
+Can be used to reset the canvas.